 The findings were also found applicable for fraternities and sororities, making these interventions potentially significant for the overall theory and practice of prevention efforts for college students.

 Awarded to be an exemplary program, University of Houston’s prevention program and strategies are largely derived from theory and research, based upon the NIAAA Task Force recommendations.

-One component of the program, Intent and Motivation: Alcohol Group Exercise (IMAGE) strives to implement responsible behaviors among high-risk groups, from January 2006 to present.
+One component of the program, Intent and Motivation: Alcohol Group Exercise (IMAGE) strives to implement responsible behaviors among high-risk groups, from January 2006 to the present.
 Statistically, students who received treatment through IMAGE were likelier to drink fewer times per month and experience lesser repercussions than those who did not.

 Furthermore, underage students who participated in IMAGE were three times more likely to consume fewer weekly drinks and 1.5 times more likely to have no drinks in a typical week.